Eye strain can become so severe that an employee can suffer permanent eye damage resulting in costly medical treatment.

 It’s Not Always Easy

 If there is no clear event that led to vision damage, meaning it is the result of long-term activity, then it may be more difficult to be compensated.
-The insurance company will likely want to take a closer look at your case to find out whether the issues with your vision are truly work-related.
-If they have suspicions it is not, and get evidence to suggest it, your claim may be denied.
+The insurance company will likely want to look closely at your case to determine whether the issues with your vision are truly work-related.
+If they suspect it is not and get evidence to suggest it, your claim may be denied.

 Do not let your employer or their insurance company deny your benefits.
 When injured, you need answers and money quickly.
-You have bills to pay, a family to take care of, and a job to go back to.
+You have bills to pay, a family to care for, and a job to return to.
 Our attorney, James M. Hoffmann, works with employees from a wide range of industries to pursue the right benefits or to appeal a denial of your injury claim.